German schools, reopened a month ago, have seen no major coronavirus outbreaks

 “Many parents are unsure, but also many schools are unsure whether there is a clear plan of action,” he said.

-“Snotty-nosed children” have been sent home even though it is their only symptom, while they should be allowed in class, he said.
+“Snotty-nosed children” have been sent home, even though it is their only symptom, when they should be allowed in class, he said.
 So far in his district, three schools have had children test positive, with 15 teachers and 150 pupils quarantined.

 Testing is being used sparingly, Kurth said.
 About 1 percent of Berlin schoolchildren are being tested to study the dynamics of spread within schools.
 Beyond that, only direct contacts of infected children are tested, and generally only once.